alliance-genome/agr_curation/README.md

 6. Confirm all entered details are correct and publish the release.

 Once published, github actions kicks in and the release will get deployed to the appropriate environments.
 Completion of these deployments is reported in the #a-team-code slack channel.
+After receiving a successful deployment notification, continue the remaining steps described in the [deployment section](#Deploying-to-beta-or-production).

 ## Loading Data